rockettheme/docs/Docs/wordpress/plugins/rokgallery/INDEX.md

 --------------
 Installing RokGallery takes just a matter of few minutes.

-The first thing you'll need to do is [download][download] the latest version of RokGallery.
+The first thing you will need to do is [download][download] the latest version of RokGallery.
 The package you will download contains everything you need to get RokGallery up and running and it is compatible with WordPress 3.2 or higher.
 It does not need to be uncompressed.

 Once you have downloaded the package, go into the WordPress Administrator and: